bufbuild-ru/docs/blog/python-generated-sdks/index.md

 ## Where to go from here

 Head over to our [documentation](/docs/bsr/generated-sdks/python/index.md) to get started with generated SDKs for Python (or any of our other supported languages).
-As always, we’d love to hear from you—feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!
+As always, we’d love to hear from you — feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!

 ‍